North African ostrich

 The North African ostrich, red-necked ostrich, or Barbary ostrich (Struthio camelus camelus) is the nominate subspecies of the common ostrich from West and North Africa.
 It has the largest average size among the subspecies of ostriches, making it the largest living bird.

 Evolutionary history

 In the 1990s, mtDNA analyses control region haplotypes revealed that the Arabian ostrich from Western Asia is closely related to the North African ostrich.

 In 2017, the Birbal Sahni Institute of Palaeobotany discovered that common ostriches used to live in India about 25,000 years ago.
 DNA research on eleven fossilised eggshells from eight archaeological sites in the states of Rajasthan, Gujarat and Madhya Pradesh found 92% genetic similarity between the eggshells and the North African ostrich.

 Description

 The North African ostrich is the largest subspecies of S. camelus, at 2.74 m in height and up to 154 kg in weight.
-The neck is pinkish-red, the plumage of males is black and white, and the plumage of females is gray.
+Its neck is pinkish-red, the plumage of males is black and white, and the plumage of females is gray.